cockroachdb/docs/cockroachcloud/managing-cmek.md

 - [Enabling CMEK](#enable-cmek) for a {{ site.data.products.dedicated }} requires several steps:

-	- Turning on the {{ site.data.products.dedicated }} CMEK feature.
+  - Request enrollment of your {{ site.data.products.db }} organization in the CMEK preview.
-	- Provisioning an encryption key with your cloud provider's key management service (KMS).
+  - Provision an encryption key with your cloud provider's key management service (KMS).
-	- Granting {{ site.data.products.db }} access to the CMEK i.e., the key you control.
+  - Grant {{ site.data.products.db }} access to use the new encryption key.
-	- Switching your cluster to use the CMEK.
+  - Switch your cluster to use the new encryption key for CMEK.

-- [Checking CMEK status](#check-cmek-status) allows you to inspect the CMEK state of your cluster with a call to the Cluster API.
+- [Check CMEK status](#check-cmek-status) allows you to inspect the CMEK state of your cluster with a call to the Cluster API.

+- [Rotate a CMEK key](#rotate-a-cmek-key) allows you to begin using a new CMEK key for one or more cluster regions.

-- [Revoking CMEK for a cluster](#revoking-cmek-for-a-cluster) by revoking {{ site.data.products.dedicated }}'s access to your CMEK at the IAM/KMS level.
+- [Revoke CMEK for a cluster](#revoke-cmek-for-a-cluster) by revoking {{ site.data.products.dedicated }}'s access to your CMEK at the IAM/KMS level.

 - [Restore CMEK following a revocation event](#restore-cmek-following-a-revocation-event) by reauthorizing {{ site.data.products.db }} to use your key, and coordinating with our support team to assist in recovering your Organization.